delight-im/Android-Identicons/README.md

 # Android-Identicons

-Simple implementation of Identicons for Android
+[Identicons](http://en.wikipedia.org/wiki/Identicon) for Android — turn any data into a visual hash

 ## Installation